gopher-snakes-2013/phase-2-guide/boots/dan_bender.md

 MONDAY:

 Braindead.
 Last week I was sick and I didn't sleep much.
-Guess it caught up to me finally.
+Guess this lack of sleep caught up to me finally.
 After class I was staring at the screen trying to do some more JS work but gave up around 10 pm.
 Went home as an angry, frustrated, brainless zombie, wanting to feast on 'em livin.
 And stuff.

 TUESDAY: